 Now, after working with Susan and the Edublox program for the last 5 months, Carsten is reading 6 and 7 letter words and the most amazing part is he is spelling them as well!
 AMAZING!
 I never would have thought he would be spelling words that large so quickly.
 I asked his school teacher about what she has seen and she told me she’s seen a big difference...
 Continue Reading

-Life-changing: A child with severe dyslexia improves from the 1st to the 55th percentile in reading!
+Video: Student with severe dyslexia improves from the 1st to the 55th percentile!

 As for my daughter, I thought you would like to know that she is in her first year of high school and is in honors English and geometry and AP History.
 Her elective reading for English was Hemingway and now Homer's Iliad.
 She got a very good report card this term too.
 Continue Reading

 Beth in Fullerton, US Edublox Online Tutor November 13, 2017

 As a matter of fact, he enjoys reading so much that it isn’t unusual to see him reading for pleasure now.
 The first time I heard him say he was “going to bed a little early so he could read before going to sleep” was music to my ears!!
 Continue Reading

 Sheri Browning, US Edublox Online Tutor October 3, 2017

 After thirty hours, I can honestly say his handwriting is no longer an issue.
 It has become automatic for him to write neatly and legibly, whereas before, his writing varied depending on the day and the amount of effort he was willing to put in to be neat.
 This has also positively affected his ability to compose a written paragraph...
 Continue Reading